nrfconnect/sdk-nrf/doc/nrf/ug_bootloader.rst

 To add the immutable bootloader to your application, set :option:`CONFIG_SECURE_BOOT` and add your private key file under :option:`CONFIG_SB_SIGNING_KEY_FILE`.
 |how_to_configure|

-See the documentation of the :ref:`bootloader` sample for more information.
 The :ref:`bootloader_build_and_run` section has detailed instructions for adding the immutable bootloader as first stage of the secure bootloader chain.

 To ensure that the immutable bootloader occupies as little flash as possible, apply the :file:`overlay-minimal-size.conf` Kconfig overlay file for the b0 image.